bryanrasmussen/TilerTheCreator/README.md

     Node TestTiler.js

-You will get a console log "Tiler working fine" if everything is ok, or "No Polygons returned from Tiler"
+You will get a console log "Tiler working fine" if everything is ok, or "No Polygons returned from Tiler" if there is a problem, but I have not experienced in problems yet so please let me know if you find issues.

-If you get an error like this

-import { mul, tilingTypes, IsohedralTiling } from 'tactile-js/lib/tactile.js';
-         ^^^
-SyntaxError: The requested module 'tactile-js/lib/tactile.js' does not provide an export named 'mul'

-This is because of Tactile (at the time of this writing) not providing a package.json with type module.

-In that case take the file _package.json and copy it to the folder node_modules/tactile-js/lib/ renaming it to package.json in the process.

-After this your tiling should work.